Updated: December 9, 2021

 Overview: What is SEMrush?

-To monitor your site’s reputation on the web, it’s extremely important to see who is linking back to your site.
+To monitor your site’s reputation on the web, it’s important to see who is linking back to your site.
+Both tools offer a backlink analytics.

-With SEMrush you can analyze any domain’s backlink profile with up to 5 competitors and identify gaps between your keywords and backlinks through its backlink auditing tool.
-Like Ahrefs, SEMrush also helps you identify opportunities for backlinking.
+With SEMrush you can conduct backlink analysis of any domain and compare with up to 5 competitors.
+You can also identify gaps between your keywords and backlinks through its backlink auditing tool.
+Like Ahrefs, SEMrush also helps you identify link building opportunities.
 SEMrush features a built-in interface to reach out to potential backlinking opportunities and keep track of your backlink requests.

 Ahrefs vs. SEMrush for Competitor Analysis